Skip to content

 4. rebuild the dense ANN index

 This can take longer than a normal search.
 After that, sync keeps semantic chunk prep warm for changed messages.
+If model/profile work fails, lexical search still works.

 Lexical search freshness and semantic readiness are different things: